 The Range of SEER Ratings

-However, purchasing a system with this minimum standard still won’t provide you with optimum energy savings.
+However, purchasing a system with this minimum standard still will not provide you with the most energy savings.
 To truly get an energy-efficient system, you should look for a higher SEER rating.
 Most AC manufacturers offer systems with a maximum SEER rating of 21.
 However, there are some units that go as high as 22.